bowdens/COMP2511-project/UserStories.md

 ## Epic Story 1: As a player, I want to play the simple maze so that I can solve it.

-### User Story 1.1: As a player, I want to have an exit in the dungeon so that I can complete the level
+### User Story 1.1: As a player, I want to have an exit in the dungeon so that I can can complete the level

 #### Priority: 1